contentauth/c2pa-python/README.md

 python3 -m venv .venv
 ```

-Build the wheel for your platform:
+Build the wheel for your platform (from the root of the repository):

 ```
 source .venv/bin/activate
-pip install maturin
-pip install uniffi-bindgen
-python3 -m pip install build
-pip install -U pytest
+pip install -r requirements.txt python3 -m pip install build pip install -U pytest